jes/submerge/README.md

 ## Installation

 It's a [Mojolicious](https://mojolicious.org/) application.
+On Ubuntu, you should be able to install the dependencies with:

+    sudo apt install cpanminus libxml2-dev
+    sudo cpanm Mojolicious XML::Feed YAML

 There's not yet a systemd unit file, but you can run it in development mode with:

     morbo submerge